hmtechnology/woocommerce-custom-pdf-tab-plugin/README.md

 # Description

-The WooCommerce Custom Documents Tab plugin enhances the user experience of your WooCommerce store by adding a custom tab to the My Account page.
-This tab allows users to download personalized PDF documents tailored to their individual needs.
+The WooCommerce Custom Documents Tab plugin enhances the user experience of your WooCommerce store by adding a **custom tab to the My Account page**.
+This tab allows users to **download personalized PDF documents** tailored to their individual needs.
 Administrators can upload and associate different PDF documents for each user, providing a personalized experience for customers.

 ## Features

-- Personalized PDF Downloads: Enable users to download personalized PDF documents from a custom tab in their My Account page.
+- **Personalized PDF Downloads**: Enable users to download personalized PDF documents from a custom tab in their My Account page.
-- Individual Document Association: Administrators can upload and associate different PDF documents for each user.
+- **Individual Document Association**: Administrators can upload and associate different PDF documents for each user.
-- Enhanced User Experience: Improve user satisfaction by offering personalized downloadable content.
+- **Enhanced User Experience**: Improve user satisfaction by offering personalized downloadable content.
-- Flexible Integration: Seamlessly integrates with WooCommerce, ensuring compatibility and ease of use.
+- **Flexible Integration**: Seamlessly integrates with WooCommerce, ensuring compatibility and ease of use.

 ## Installation